 Dynamic Support Register

 The Dynamic support register (DSR) brings together the services who help children, young people, and adults with learning disabilities and/or autism.
-The goal is to make sure that people with learning disabilities and/or autism and their carers receive good and timely support.
+The goal is to make sure that people with learning disabilities and/or autism and their carers receive good and timely support so that they do not need to go to a mental health hospital if they are struggling to cope in the community.

 In Staffordshire and Stoke-on-Trent, all agencies and services that care for people with learning disabilities and/or autism use a digital database, called DSR.
 The DSR helps identify those who need support the most, so they don’t have to go to a mental health hospital if this is not the best thing for them.